 This class will teach and encourage employees to be active participants in the performance management process by taking ownership of their performance, goals and development.
 It will highlight the importance of shared responsibility in setting and understanding yearly goals and expectations, as well as how to ask for and receive feedback.

-Organizations that want to enhance their return on investment from Performance Management, employees needing a better understanding of their role as active participants in the performance management process and their development.
+Organizations that want to enhance their return on investment from Performance Management, employees needing a better understanding of their role as active participants in the performance management process and their individual development

-This seminar is offered exclusively as an on-site program tailored to an individual organization.
+This class is offered exclusively as an on-site program tailored to an individual organization.